-- creating, planning and implementing marketing approaches and evaluating marketing trends in a national as well as international context - devising and implementing identity creation measures in a company employing a strategic and creative approach - creating and maintaining company brands and concepts

-- developing and optimising companies' communication platforms - addressing complex problems and proposing solutions applying a business-oriented approach.
+- creating, planning and implementing marketing approaches and evaluating marketing trends in a national as well as international context - devising and implementing identity creation measures in a company employing a strategic and creative approach - creating and maintaining company brands and concepts - developing and optimising companies' communication platforms - addressing complex problems and proposing solutions applying a business-oriented approach.

 The speciality programme is equivalent to 30 ECTS.
-The total ECTS points of the course programme are 90 ECTS.
+The total ECTS credits of the course programme are 90 ECTS.

-The learning objectives of the speciality programme are tested at the internship exam and in the bachelor project.
+The learning objectives of the speciality programme are tested at the speciality exam at the 7th semester.